Florida Panthers avoid collapse, win first Stanley Cup - UPI.com

 Reinhart then put the Panthers ahead for good with a wicked wrist shot 15:11 into the second.
 Defenseman Dmitry Kulikov triggered the score by scraping an Oilers attempt away from the Panthers goal.
 That denial deflected out to Verhaeghe, who carried the puck toward the neutral zone.
 Verhaeghe then found Reinhart on the right side.

-The Panthers veteran flew up the ice before crossing into Panthers territory.
+The Panthers veteran flew up the ice before crossing into Oilers territory.
 He then faked to his left before lacing a 78-mph shot past Skinner's glove for a 2-1 lead.

 The Panthers carried that edge into the third period.
 Star forward Connor McDavid and the Oilers proceeded to desperately deke and unleash endless assaults on the Panthers' defense, but Bobrovsky and his teammates stood strong, diving on the ice and throwing their sticks in the way to prevent a game-tying score.